Shammyshanks/Yabai-SKHD-Config/README.md

 This reduces the number of discrete keyboard shortcuts the user has to remember.

+This script also integrates with my [SwiftBar](https://github.com/swiftbar/SwiftBar) plugin [Yabai-Spaces](https://github.com/SxC97/Yabai-Spaces) which shows you the current space you are on, the total number of spaces, the current space type, and weather the current window is floating or not.
+The refresh code at the end of several commands can be removed if you don't plan on using this feature.

+Several actions execute external scripts found in the `.scripts` folder.
+The script expects this folder and it's files to be in the home folder.

+These actions include
+* turning borders off if there is only 1 managed window in the current space
+* turning gaps off if there is only 1 managed window in the current space (This is where you would change the gaps settings, not .yabairc)
+* turning some Übersicht widgets off if there are any windows in the current space (This would require configuration if you plan on using it)
+* cycling through space management types
+* creating a new terminal window

+This yabairc configuration file also integrates with [pywal](https://github.com/dylanaraps/pywal)

+There is a section near the bottom of .yabairc that creates exceptions for various apps that mess with the .gaps and .border scripts in .scripts folder.
+If you are having trouble with an app, try adding it here.

+This .yabairc will also auto-update yabai if you install via --HEAD.

 # Keyboard Shortcut Table
 | Shortcut | Action | Notes |
 | -------- | ------ | ----- |